Orc Eroica: Humans

-Nazar's older twin sister who was killed during the war.
+Nazar's older twin sister who is believed killed during the great war.
 Nazar was close to her despite a certain rivalry between them, and he assumed her name after her demise to keep her memory and her wish for a peaceful world alive.
+After the war, Liscia re-emerges as an enigmatic, ruthless Human warrior woman with a hideously scarred face.
+She belongs to a secret organization intending to resurrect the Demon Lord Geddigs by stealing the eldritch cores of sacred sites in the realms of the Coalition.
+She is also responsible for killing the Ogre heroine Rula Rula, sending her adopted children Ludo and Luca in pursuit of revenge against her.